 4. A small demonstration had taken place.
 The fields (one of which was originally used to grow hops) are close to the heart of the town.
 They are under threat from developers because there is a demand for new houses.
 But many of the existing residents want to prevent any further development.
 They wish to preserve the status quo and continue enjoying both the benefits of town-centre living as well as the beauty of the adjacent countryside.
 Farnham clearly runs the risk of being degraded because of over-development.
 Some of the residents are so angered by the failure of local government (the Waverley Borough Council) to preserve the charm of the town that they are hoping to petition the Queen with a view to securing a form of self-governance.
 In fact, the fields are going to be built on.
 It isn’t really such a good idea …

-(And now, in 2019 the fields have become a large building site.
+(And now, in 2019 the fields have become a huge building site.
 A very large number of houses are rapidly coming into being.)
 Quite why permission was granted to allow this to happen – when it is pretty obvious to anyone that Farnham is choking itself with relatively high-density dwellings I do not know.
 There is something awry with local planning and local government.
 On the upside – the fields had actually been ruined by dog ‘poo’ so I was not that unhappy about an alternative form of ruination … along with the promise of something good for people in which to make their home.)

 5. The photo shows two of the demonstrators who took part in the ‘Save our Fields‘ campaign with their two dogs.
 Dog and master, Dog and mistress – they go well together.
 The dogs are expensive pedigrees and the people seem well-suited to their dogs.
 I think the lady on the right was once emblematic of the small town.
 She might well be referred to as a ‘Farnham lady’.
 (As the years go by there are less and less of these ‘Farnham ladies’.)